gustavo-andres/LetsGo/README.md

 2. Implement secondary sorting (by name when frequencies are equal)
 3. Make the number of top results configurable

-## Day 10: Final Solution - Encapsulating in a Function
+## Step 10: Final Solution - Encapsulating in a Function

 ### Lesson Goals
 - Encapsulate the solution in a reusable function